top of page

 Innovation on Track

-“The AMC, in tandem with the APM, will fundamentally transform the traveling public’s access to and experience of LAX,” said Lindholm.
+“The LAX/MTC, in tandem with the APM, will fundamentally transform the traveling public’s access to and experience of LAX,” said Lindholm.
 “It will provide travelers with many new options for entering the central terminal area that will not require the use of a car or bus.”

-Metro has positioned the AMC as a new “gateway” to LAX for transit riders, cyclists, pedestrians and users of ride-hailing services.
+Metro has positioned the LAX/MTC as a new “gateway” to LAX for transit riders, cyclists, pedestrians and users of ride-hailing services.
 It will be served by two Metro lines and multiple bus routes and will include passenger vehicle drop-off and pick-up areas, a pedestrian plaza and a unique maintenance and secure storage area for bicycles.

-AMC ground floor arrival level -- LA Metro artist concept
+LAX/MTC ground floor arrival level -- LA Metro artist concept

 Digging Geology